localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 With the configuration described earlier, we connected the Python backend to local resources on LocalStack, such as DynamoDB.
 However, our infrastructure includes serverless services like Lambdas, ECS, and EC2.
 The next logical step was to deploy the entire infrastructure onto LocalStack to develop and test the whole application locally.

 We are using [`cdklocal`](https://github.com/localstack/aws-cdk-local), our open-source wrapper script around the CDK library, to deploy our CDK stacks against LocalStack - our core cloud emulator.
-To achieve this, we first bootstrap the environment, and deploy the backend stack afterwards.
+To achieve this, we first bootstrap the environment and deploy the backend stack afterwards.

 ```bash
 cd backend